u-kudox/Filters_for_EaselJS/README.md

 ## Included Filters
 * GlowFilter
+* DropShadowFilter

 ## Resources
 * Read the documentation at the [Filters for EaselJS API Documentation](http://kudox.jp/reference/filters_for_easeljs/)
-* The information of GlowFilter and samples at the [kudox.jp](http://kudox.jp/java-script/createjs-easeljs-glowfilter)
+* Information of GlowFilter and samples at the [kudox.jp](http://kudox.jp/java-script/createjs-easeljs-glowfilter)

 ## Example GlowFilter